 - vehicle details

 We, and fraud prevention agencies, may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crime.
 When we and fraud prevention agencies process your personal data, we do so on the basis that we have a legitimate interest in preventing fraud and money laundering, and to verify identity, in order to protect our business and to comply with laws that apply to us.
 Such processing is also a contractual requirement of the services or financing you have requested.

 Fraud prevention agencies can hold your personal data for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.
 You can obtain the details of the Fraud Prevention Agencies we use by contacting us as detailed above.

 As part of the processing of your personal data, decisions may be made by automated means.
 This means we may automatically decide that you pose a fraud or money laundering risk if:

 - our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers; or is inconsistent with your previous submissions; or

 - you appear to have deliberately hidden your true identity.

-You have rights in relation to automated decision making: if you want to know more please contact us using the details above.
+You have rights in relation to automated decision making: if you want to know more please contact us here.